Unit 2 Ferry Wharf

 There are multiple reasons why a new hire might not work out.
 Maybe the applicant does not actually possess the skill set they described in the interview?
 Maybe there is a reason why the candidate has changed jobs five times in the last four years?
 Maybe the new person is out of their depth?

 Sometimes the new joiner might have taken the wrong job.
 Maybe the job is not quite what they thought it would be?
-The result is they quickly become disinterested or unmotivated.
+The result is that they quickly become disinterested or unmotivated.

 It happens.
 But when it doesn’t go smoothly, isn’t it just a case of politely ending the deal before the end of the probationary period and starting again?
 Aside from being frustrating, surely no harm is done?